How your small business can save energy during the summer

 Why are my UK business energy bills higher in summer than winter?

-Summer bills can be higher if your UK business uses lots of air conditioning, refrigeration or cooling, which can use more electricity than winter heating in some workplaces.
+Summer bills can be higher if your business relies on air conditioning, refrigeration or cooling equipment.
+These systems can use more electricity than winter heating in some workplaces.
+This is especially true for shops, salons, offices and hospitality businesses that run AC for long periods during warm spells.

 How much does air conditioning cost a small UK business to run in summer?

-Depending on system size and tariff, running office air conditioning in the UK can easily cost tens of pounds a month during warm weather if it is used for long hours or set too low.
+Running office air conditioning in the UK can cost tens of pounds a month during warm weather if the unit is used for long hours or set very low.
+The exact cost depends on system size, efficiency rating and your current unit rate.
+Setting your thermostat to 23 to 25°C rather than 18 to 20°C could make a meaningful difference to your monthly bill.

 What is the cheapest way to keep my UK office cool in summer?